-If you are still unable to extract your MP3s or FLACs, consider the following instructions for Windows and Mac operating systems:
+If you are still unable to extract your MP3s, consider the following instructions for Windows and Mac operating systems:

 You will now see the Extraction Wizard.
 Click Next and then Select a Destination (location) where you want the extracted folder to be placed (by default, this will be in a subfolder in the folder in which the .zip file resides).
 Click Next to extract the file.
 Make sure Show extracted files is checked, and then click Finish.
 The unzipped files will appear in a new window.